rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 ### Tense Shifts Signal Story Type

-**Pre-trauma firsthand:** Mostly past tense, but might shift to present when contaminated by grief
+**Pre-loss firsthand:** Mostly past tense, but might shift to present when contaminated by grief
 ```
 "We built the channel together.
 [PAST]
 She is dead.
 [PRESENT - contamination]
 We built the channel and I remember her hands.
 [PAST with present awareness]"
 ```

-**Traumatic firsthand:** Unstable tense, often present-tense intrusions
+**Reconstructed knowledge:** More stable past tense, but with analytical present
 ```
-"The water came [PAST] and I am watching [PRESENT] and it's grey-green [PRESENT]..."
+"Genesis says the water prevailed [PAST - textual].
+The Hebrew word is mabbul [PRESENT - analytical].
+She would have experienced [CONDITIONAL - reconstruction]..."
 ```

 **Awan's stories:** Past tense narration about past tense events (double-past)